cardilloscreations/www-longtoothgamer/_posts/2022-02-19-01 Gaming Lingo - PVE, PVP, PVX.md

 ---

 <p class="premono" markdown="1">
 Learn about PvE (PvM), PvP, PvX, Griefers, Ganking, and Care Bears.
-I describe the meaning of these terms, how they relates to your game play, and how to avoid getting frustrated.
+I describe the meaning of these terms, how they relate to your game play, and how to avoid getting frustrated.

 This is a quick explainer video that is part of my [Game Lingo Series Playlist](https://youtube.com/playlist?list=PLYTW1X-dTQ4RXDsasjPU2HEM5BZ2s5cu4).